HandcraftedCode/process/README.md

 ### Quality Assurance

-Individuals working on quality assurance (QA) ensure that new code created during a [sprint](#iterations) matches the [requirements](#requirements) of the [user story](#user-stories) and does not break the functionality already in place from previous sprints.
-QA needs to understand how functionality may differ across platforms (on the web, [browsers and devices](#progresive-enhancement)) and work with developers when this is unclear.
-No code should be [released](#tags-and-releases) until QA has given sign off.
+QA understands how functionality differs across platforms (on the web, [browsers and devices](#progresive-enhancement)) and works with developers when this is unclear.
+No code is [released](#tags-and-releases) until QA has given sign off.

 ## Agile Scrum